Howard University renames College of Fine Arts after alum, actor Chadwick Boseman

 “We are very excited.
 This is the right thing to do,” Frederick said.
 “Chadwick’s love for Howard University was sincere, and although he did not live to see those plans through to fruition, it is my honor to ensure his legacy lives on.”

-The 2018 film “Black Panther,” produced by Marvel Studios and distributed by Walt Disney Pictures, catapulted Boseman to international acclaim among fans as the movie’s lead character King T’Challa.
-The film brought in more than $1.33 billion in revenue, with $700 million in U.S. box-office sales, according to the movie financial tracking website the-numbers.com.
+The 2018 film “Black Panther,” produced by Marvel Studios and distributed by Walt Disney Pictures, catapulted Boseman to international acclaim as the movie’s lead character King T’Challa.
+The film brought in more than $1.33 billion in revenue, with $700 million in U.S. box office alone, according to the movie financial tracking website the-numbers.com.

-Frederick said he was aware that Iger and Boseman had formed a friendship following the film’s opening.
+Frederick said he was aware that Iger and Boseman had bonded following the film’s opening.
 After Boseman’s death, he approached Iger with the idea of honoring the late actor who in films also played James Brown, Jackie Robinson and Thurgood Marshall.

 Iger, Frederick said, “wanted to ensure” he helped “memorializing” Boseman’s work and the university’s efforts in “diversifying the entertainment industry.”
 Frederick said Iger made a personal donation, but declined to elaborate.